kamranahmedse/kamranahmedse.github.io/blog/_posts/2017-03-14-quick-guide-to-http-caching.md

 In one of the previous posts, I discussed about [HTTP and where it stands at this point](/blog/2016/08/13/http-in-depth/).
 This is one is going to be specifically about the caching.

 As users, we easily get frustrated by the buffering videos, the images that take seconds to load, pages that got stuck because the content is being loaded.
 Loading the resources from some cache is much faster than fetching the same from the originating server.
-It reduces latency, speeds up the loading of resources, decreases the load on server, cuts down the bandwidth costs etc. This is going  to be an in-depth guide about what web caching is, what are the different types of caching and how (and how not to implement it).
+It reduces latency, speeds up the loading of resources, decreases the load on server, cuts down the bandwidth costs etc.

 ## Introduction

-First things first, what is web cache?
-It sits somewhere between the client and the server, continuously looking at the requests and their responses, looking for any responses that can be cached in order to decrease the time and resources consumed in subsequent requests.
-Have a look at the rough diagram representing the role of web cache
+What is web cache?
+It is something that sits somewhere between the client and the server, continuously looking at the requests and their responses, looking for any responses that can be cached.
+So that there is less time consumed when the same request is made again.

 ![Web Cache](http://i.imgur.com/xMHiYhJ.png)